 - Loaded Icarus: a technically advanced commuting and carving board with outstanding pumping and turning capabilities.
 It can accommodate huge wheels, yet it has a relatively portable 38″ size and is surprisingly lightweight due to its construction.
 To me, it is intriguing enough to grant a full review.

 - Loaded Dervish Sama: a bigger board (42″) than the Icarus, very comfortable for distance commuting and cruising, including for older / bigger / heavier riders.
 Its deck is somewhat flexy yet very pushable.
 One caveat for everyday transportation is it’s a little big to carry around.
-Very durable, high-end, but also higher priced (Amazon page).
+Very durable, high-end and higher-priced.
+See it here on Amazon.

 Commuting on your longboard can be a fantastic experience that allows you to stay/get fit while having a great time in an environment-friendly and even social-rich way.
-With practice, a good commuter longboard will get you to your destination fast, and will be much easer to carry and store at work or school than a bicycle.
+With practice, a good commuter longboard will get you to your destination fast and will be much easier to carry and store at work or school than a bicycle.

 Choosing the best commuter longboard for you is a question of tradeoffs, as you need to balance out things such as stability and pushing comfort, turnability and maneuverability, and portability.
 These choices reflect on the size and weight and ride height of the board you choose, the type of trucks and the wheel size and hardness.